 Who can reach families through their daily routines, and working with them to ensure messages about language learning are embedded into everyday life

-From April this year, we’ll be working with local businesses, early years settings and community services in Birmingham, Stoke, Newcastle, Manchester, Peterborough, Nottingham and Swindon.
+We work with local businesses, early years settings and community services in Birmingham, Stoke, Newcastle, Manchester, Peterborough, Nottingham and Swindon.